szabjant13/saucedemo/README.md

 - cd saucedemo-automation

 ### License 📜
-- This project is licensed under the MIT License - see the LICENSE file for details.
+- This project is licensed under the MIT License.
-- Feel free to explore, use, and contribute to this project.
-Happy Testing! 🚀
+- Feel free to explore, use, and contribute to this project. 🚀

 For any questions or suggestions, please open an issue or contact us.